seesee/apps/README.md

 ### Unicorn Wrangler
 A flexible micropython framework for running animations on the Pimoroni "suite" of Unicorn LED matrix displays (Cosmic, Galactic, and Stellar).

 Features include MQTT control, NTP time sync, and a web-based Docker server for streaming and auto-converting videos and images.
-Simulator packages for running the MicroPython packages on a local PC (or even a Unicorn HD Raspberry Pi HAT) are also included.
+Simulator packages for running the micropython code on a local PC (or even a Unicorn HD Raspberry Pi HAT) are also included.

 [Link to Unicorn Wrangler](https://github.com/seesee/unicorn_wrangler/)